-Click here for tickets “At The Top of Burj Khalifa” – a place you can easily visit as a solo traveler or if you are on a budget you can just enjoy the tallest building from a distance, enjoy the water fountain show for free and do window shopping.
+Click here for tickets “At The Top of Burj Khalifa” – a place you can easily visit as a solo traveler or if you are on a budget, you can enjoy the tallest building from a distance, enjoy the water fountain show for free, and do window shopping.

 It is also one of the best things to do in Dubai alone at night.